WebAssembly/gc/proposals/gc/MVP-JS.md

    (export "wasmPoint" (type $Point))
 ```

-Which produces a distinct Type Definition object that has no prototype
+Which produces a distinct Type Definition Object that has no prototype
 and thus no property names:

 ```js